Listen Now to Spearfish City Limits

 Graph showing RF levels over a 5min with a high spike.

-The current safety standard, based on technology that has long since been discontinued (2G, 3G), looks for the radiation emitted by cell phones to go past a certain level.
+The current safety standard for wireless RF, based on technology that has long since been discontinued (2G, 3G), looks for the radiation emitted by cell phones to go past a certain level.
 But is this level safe?

 Read the full article here.